-- Mask wearing is mandatory for all staff and passengers. - Use of gloves should be considered for sanitizing and cleaning personnel. - Use of PPE should be based on risk exposure of personnel.
+- Mask wearing is mandatory for all staff and passengers.
+Proper masks should be used. - Use of gloves should be considered for sanitizing and cleaning personnel. - Use of PPE should be based on risk exposure of personnel.

 Adjust operations

 - Readjust employee shifts. - Provide training to all staff on the response plans to handle symptomatic staff and passengers. - Provide training to all staff on health and safety protocols that should be utilized prior to and after a work shifts, including the reporting of any symptoms.